sdankbar/jaqumal/README.md

      * Select java 8 or newer
 * sudo yum install gcc-c++
 * sudo yum install mesa-libGL-devel
-* Download Qt 5.11 or newer from https://www.qt.io/download and install it
+* Download Qt 6.5 or newer.
+May need to build from source.
 * export JAVA_HOME=<path to JDK>
 * Add the path to the Qt binaries, such as qmake, to the PATH variable
      * May need to add the path to the Qt libraries to the LD_LIBRARY_PATH variable